 This can't be said enough: Avoid using chemical perms or kits to form wave styles.
 When your hair forms shiny healthy waves without chemicals, it will give you confidence with the look of your hair.

 Perms contain the same ingredients as a liquid drain opener—these very harsh chemicals can lead to premature balding.
 Also avoid letting other toxins get into your hair, such as cigarette smoke.

 Wearing your own natural hair is a healthier choice, plus your 360 waves will begin to look "swagalicious."
-Many ladies like to see a man that's well groomed with a sexy wave haircut.
+Many ladies like to see a man who's well groomed with a sexy wave haircut.

 Preventing Potential Acne Caused by Brushing

 Brushing waves and using hair products can lead to mild acne symptoms.
 Acne can form on the forehead, upper back, and back of the neck.
-To prevent, this you may want to use an acne astringent or isopropyl alcohol with 100% cotton balls.
-Wipe the forehead, upper back, and back of neck with cotton and acne treatment.
+To prevent, this you may want to use an acne astringent toner with 100% cotton balls.
+Wipe the forehead, upper back, and back of the neck with cotton and acne treatment.
 Also, as mentioned, avoid using greasy pomades.